bluecatlabs/gateway-workflows/Community/sonar_importer/README.md

 **Bluecat Gateway Version:** v19.8.1 and greater
 **BlueCat Address Manager Version:** v9.1 and greater

-This workflow will import the node device information stored in the Kompira Cloud Dashboard into BlueCat Address Manager.
+This workflow will import the node device information stored in the Kompira Cloud Instance into BlueCat Address Manager.
 When import is executed, BlueCat Address Manager will perform IP address reconciliation depending on what is imported.